Raspberry Chocolate Chip Layer Cake.

 - salt, to taste

-- chocolate chips and raspberries for decoration, optional
+- optional: chocolate chips and raspberries for decoration

-Make the frosting: Cream the butter with a hand or stand mixer on medium speed for 3-4 minutes.
+- Make the frosting: Cream the butter with a hand or stand mixer on medium speed for 3-4 minutes.
 This will create a nice creamy base for the frosting.
-Add 3 cups of powdered sugar and 3/4 cup of cocoa powder.
+Add 3 cups of confectioners' sugar and 3/4 cup of cocoa powder.
 Mix on low.
 Add 3 Tablespoons of heavy cream and 1 teaspoon of vanilla extract.
-If your frosting is too thin, add up to 1 more cup of powdered sugar.
+If your frosting is too thin, add up to 1 more cup of confectioners' sugar.
 If your frosting is too thick, add up to 2 more Tablespoons of heavy cream.
 Taste and add salt if you prefer - I usually add about 1/4 teaspoon.
 Add more cocoa powder if the frosting is not chocolate-y enough.
-(Frosting recipe is forgiving.
+(This frosting recipe is forgiving.
 Add more/less of each ingredient to obtain the consistency and taste you desire.)

-*You may either use 2 cups of buttermilk OR 1 and 1/2 cups milk of choice and 1/2 cup plain yogurt.
+- You can either use 2 cups of buttermilk OR 1 and 1/2 cups milk of choice and 1/2 cup plain yogurt.
 I have used both options several times.
-I used buttermilk this time because I had a carton on hand to use up.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.